 Symptoms Of Bipolar Disorder

 BD is characterized by cognitive deficits and affective instability.
-Symptoms for this disorder can be different for each patient as it may widely vary in frequency, severity and pattern.
+Symptoms of bipolar disorder can be different for each patient as the disorder varies widely in frequency, severity, and pattern.
 Some may experience highs and lows in quick succession while others may experience episodes that last for months or even years.
-Moreover, a person may be more susceptible to either depression or mania, whereas another patient may experience both episodes equally.
-A person with BD may also experience mood disruptions once a year or frequently.

 Mania or hypomania are characterized by elevated moods.
-According to the American Psychiatric Association, manic episodes usually last at least a week when the person is excessively irritable or extremely high spirited.
-It must include at least three of the following symptoms:
+Hypomania is milder in intensity than mania.
+According to the American Psychiatric Association 3, manic episodes in BD usually last at least a week wherein the person is excessively irritable or extremely high spirited.
+They display at least three of the following symptoms:

-- Intrusive, unmanageable racing thoughts & rapidly changing topics or ideas
+- Intrusive, unmanageable racing thoughts and rapidly changing topics or ideas

 - Inflated self-esteem or an exaggerated sense of grandiosity